-In Fall 2020, Humanities Council Behrman Professor Denis Feeney will begin as the faculty lead in the Program in Humanistic Studies’ signature course “Interdisciplinary Approaches to Western Culture”(the “HUM Sequence”).
+In Fall 2020, Humanities Council Behrman Professor Denis Feeney will begin as the faculty lead in the Program in Humanistic Studies’ year-long, team-taught course on “Interdisciplinary Approaches to Western Culture.”

-The appointment recognizes distinguished scholars and dedicated teachers from within the University community.
-The Behrman Professor plays a leading role in the humanities at Princeton.
-Feeney began his Behrman Professorship in 2019 and will complete his three-year appointment in 2022.
+The teaching appointment recognizes distinguished scholars and dedicated teachers from within the University community.
+Feeney began his Behrman Professorship in the 2019-20 academic year, and will complete his three-year appointment in 2022.

 For students, the sustained guidance of a central faculty leader provides them with constancy and a close attention to their progress.
 Feeney says, “I’ve taught the Fall semester four times and the Spring semester twice, but next year I’ll be able to accompany the students all the way from Homer in September to Hannah Arendt in April.
 The growth that the students experience in those eight months is amazing to see.”

 He adds, “In my last precept this semester, on Friedrich Nietzsche’s Birth of Tragedy, it was exhilarating to see the students reach back to their readings of Greek tragedy at the beginning of the Fall semester, synthesizing everything they’d learned in the months between.
 The roadmap that they develop of literature, philosophy, music and art is one that they can use as a guide for the rest of their undergraduate careers, and for the rest of their lives.
 They learn how these movements have changed over thousands of years.
 The “tradition” is not some inert body of approved material that is handed down solemnly from one generation to the next, but a dynamic process of argument and reshaping, always open to new interventions.”